What is private native forestry?

 No. The Land Management (Native Vegetation) Code 2017 does not authorise clearing of native vegetation for forestry operations, nor clearing on land subject to a PNF Plan.

-Can I still clear for routine agricultural management activities on land subject to a PNF Plan?
+Can I clear for allowable activities on land subject to a PNF Plan?

-Penalties for breaching a PNF Plan in rural areas are the same as for clearing offences under the Local Land Services Act 2013.
+Penalties for breaching a PNF Plan or PNF Code are the same amount as for a clearing offence under the Local Land Services Act 2013.
+On the spot fines are $15,000 for a corporation and $5,000 for an individual.

 Where can I find more information?